coincharge-io/CoinchargeBTCPayShopware/README.md

 With a BTCPay Server you are a dedicated payment processor for Bitcoin and Lightning payments.
 Run your own BTCPay Server and incoming Bitcoin payments will be credited directly to your own Bitcoin Wallet.

-You can run your own BTCPay server or share an existing BTCPay server.
+You can run your own BTCPay Server or use an shared BTCPay Server.

 **Other advantages of a BTCPay Server include:**